Ask ARLO™ Reverse Mortgage Eligibility Questions

 The loan amount they would receive is based on the value of the home, interest rates and the age of the youngest borrower, If they owe almost half of the value of the home, they will not come away with a lot of cash in their pocket at the onset of the loan unless they are in their upper 70’s or older (the older the borrower, the higher the benefit under the loan).

-Their biggest benefit is that they would eliminate any mortgage payments that they currently have under this scenario so if just the elimination of their monthly mortgage payment is not enough in their case to allow them to live in the home comfortably, they may want to look at other options.
+Their biggest benefit is that they would eliminate any mortgage payments they currently have under this scenario.
+If the elimination of their monthly mortgage payment alone is not enough in their case to allow them to live in the home comfortably, they may want to look at other options.

-They may find that possibly downsizing and using a reverse mortgage to purchase another, less expensive property might help them find a home that suits their needs even better than their current property and the less expensive property might leave them with extra cash.
+They may find that downsizing and using a reverse mortgage to purchase another, less expensive property could help them find a home that suits their needs even better than their current property, and that the less expensive property might leave them with extra cash.
 Something to think about if the terms of the reverse mortgage on their current home just doesn’t quite get them where they need to be.

 Hello Cristal,